barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 * How primitive data types are stored in memory?
 * Why binary data from one computer looks like gibberish on another?

-Let's try to describe some basic terms and to see how one may operate with them in C++, Python (2.x) and C#.
+Let's try to describe some basic terms and to see how one may program them in C++, Python (2.x) and C#.

 This post intends to shed the light on how data represented in bytes looks like in different mediums.
 But how to make bytes of data?
-For this encoding is used, and there's at least one for every type of data.
+For this **encoding** is used, and there's at least one for every type of data.
 Here this is assumed to be known or some relevant details are explained on the way.

 ## Notation